60dimension/IELTS-Vocabularies/Vocabulary02.md

 The muscle tear will leave a scar after healing.

-I saw her pulling three children through the snow on a sled.
+I saw her pulling three children through the snow on a sledge.

 No one really has any illusion about winning the war.